Climate change in the Netherlands: Paris agreement

 The Paris agreement is a legally binding international agreement.
 Its main goal is to limit global warming to below 1.5 degrees Celsius, compared to pre-industrial levels.
 The Nationally Determined Contributions (NDC's) are the plans to fight climate change adapted for each country.
 Every party in the agreement has different targets based on its own historical climate records and country's circumstances and all the targets for each country are stated in their NDC.

 In the long-term low GHG emission development strategies (LT-LEDS) the Netherlands have chosen to focus on one main target, cut its greenhouse gas emissions by 49% by 2030.
 As an interim target to the climate act the Netherlands must reduce its greenhouse gas emissions by 95% by 2050 compared to 1990.

+Carbon tax and related taxes

+The Netherlands initiated a carbon tax in 1990.
+However, in 1992, it was replaced with a 50/50 carbon/energy tax called the Environmental Tax on Fuels.
+The taxes are assessed partly on carbon content and partly on energy content.
+The charge was transformed into a tax and became part of general tax revenues.
+The general fuel tax is collected on all hydrocarbon fuels.
+Fuels used as raw materials are not subject to the tax.